structoptlab/structoptlab.github.io/_publications/2025-An improved polygon mesh generation and its application in SBFEM.md

 ---
-title: "An efficient parametric modeling and path planning method for 3D printing of curved surface corrugated sandwich structures"
+title: "An improved polygon mesh generation and its application in SBFEM using NURBS boundary"
 collection: publications
 category: manuscripts
 permalink: /publication/2025-An improved polygon mesh generation and its application in SBFEM